Usuy-Leon/Filter-for-Multi-scale-Image-Decomposition/readme.md

 # Multi=Scale image Decomposition

-I forked this repo initially ment for MATLAB to write it again in python, Julia and with luck even make it a ImageJ extension.
+I forked this repo initially meant for MATLAB to write it again in python, Julia and with luck even make it a ImageJ extension.
 Is a very interesting Digital Filter.
 In short, **It smooths an image while preserving strong edges.**

 </div>